NeoGeographyToolkit/StereoPipeline/docs/stereodefault.rst

    preprocessing provides good immunity to variations in lighting conditions and is usually the recommended choice.

-prefilter-kernel-width (*float*) (default = 1.4)
+prefilter-kernel-width (*float*) (default = 1.5)
-    This defines the diameter of the Gaussian convolution kernel used for the preprocessing modes 1 and 2 above.
-A value of 1.4 works well for LoG and 25-30 works well for Subtracted Mean.
+    The diameter of the Gaussian convolution kernel used for the preprocessing modes 1 and 2 above.
+A value of 1.5 works well for LoG and 25-30 works well for Subtracted Mean.
 Used only with the ``asp_bm`` algorithm, with ``--prefilter-mode`` 1 and 2.